“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 Related article: Polymerase Chain Reaction.

 The gene genetic mapping technique is entirely different than the physical mapping method.
-The genetic mapping method is based on the numbers of marker used and the size of the study population.
+The genetic mapping method is based on the number of markers used and the size of the study population.

 For constructing a genetic map, scientists collect the blood samples from the family members having a disease trait and other family members without the disease.